by Mark Mountjoy

 “32 Whosoever therefore shall confess me before men, him will I confess also before my Father which is in heaven.
 33 But whosoever shall deny me before men, him will I also deny before my Father which is in heaven.”

-Thus, having made clear their dangerous mission, the promise of intervention; the warnings of insults and dishonor; at the same time, the certainty that all secrets will be exposed, Jesus divulges that these gloomy prospects pale in comparison to God's ability to destroy a soul and a body in hell.
+Thus, having made clear their risky and dangerous mission, the promise of intervention; the warnings of insults and dishonor; at the same time, the certainty that all secrets will be exposed, Jesus divulges that these gloomy prospects pale in comparison to God's ability to destroy a soul and a body in hell.
 Therefore, no reason or excuse was left to deny Christ before men—which if it were to happen, it would result in the repudiation of Jesus' acknowledgment of that servant before God the Father on the day of judgment.24

 “34 Think not that I am come to send peace on earth: I come not to send peace, but a sword.
 35 For I am come to set a man at variance against his father, and the daughter against her mother, and the daughter-in-law against her mother-in-law.
 36 And a man's foes shall be they of his own household.
 37 He that loveth father or mother more than me is not worthy of me: and he that loveth son or daughter more than me is not worthy of me.
 38 And he that taketh not his cross, and followeth after me is not worthy of me.”